top of page

 +++++++++++++++++++++++++++++++++

-Our LWML Wadena Zone Rally will be held on Saturday, April 26, 2025, at St. Paul's Lutheran Church in Henning, MN.
-The theme for the rally will be "Fearfully and Wonderfully Made."
-Our speaker will be a representative from the Lakes Area Pregnancy Support Center; the ingathering will include items needed by the Center.
+• Our LWML Wadena Zone Rally was held on Saturday, April 26, 2025, at St. Paul's Lutheran Church in Henning, MN.
+The theme for the rally was "Fearfully and Wonderfully Made."
+Our speaker was a representative from the Lakes Area Pregnancy Support Center; the ingathering included items needed by the Center.

 Board of Elders: